(Note: This blog post underwent small revisions on January 11, March 22, and June 14, 2019.)

 This video may be more about promoting new music than advertising Diet Coke, although the Coke brand must have benefited greatly.
 It features a song which was released the following year, titled Crazyman Dance.

 You can find the lyrics to Crazyman Dance online.
-Along with the Diet Coke piece, I’ll include a link to a YouTube video with the audio of this song.
+Along with the Diet Coke piece, I’ll include a link to a YouTube audio-only post of this song.